 I'd like to start by saying that having a big forehead does not equal being less beautiful.
 I mean, obviously.
-But it is true that we all have features we'd rather minimize, while accentuating others.
+But it is true that we all have features we'd rather minimize, and others we'd like to accentuate.
 I've had an arguably large forehead my entire life and chosen to completely disregard all the rules—I've never had bangs, I wear my hair parted down the middle, and I slick it back into a bun on most weekend mornings.
 I am, however, intrigued by the idea that your haircut can change the balance of your face.

-I talked to Wes Sharpton, the lead hairstylist at Hairstory Studio, about his thoughts on the subject.
+I talked to Wes Sharpton about his thoughts on the subject.

 Wes Sharpton is the lead hairstylist at Hairstory Studio located in Union Square, NYC.
 His work and expertise have been featured in publications such as Allure, Coveteur, Elle, and Man Repeller.